 Below are some activities and discussions to have with children who might be going through a hard time, due to trials or changes, or may be watching a loved one suffer.

 God's Word Brings Healing

-CREATE Gather artistic supplies and make Scripture cards to put around the child’s house, to put up in the home of the one having a hard time, or to give to the person who is suffering.
-Whether the suffering is a physical sickness, emotional, Christian persecution, or relational, God’s Word has healing for the soul.
+CREATE Gather artistic supplies and make Scripture cards to put around the child’s house or to put up in the home of the one having a hard time.
+No matter the trial, God’s Word has healing for the soul.